 Address: The Park, Manchester Road, Buxton, SK17 6TQ

-Description: The Best Western Lee Wood Hotel is a family-run hotel situated between Manchester Road at the back and Park Road at the front.
+Description: The Best Western Plus Lee Wood Hotel is a family-run hotel situated between Manchester Road at the back and Park Road at the front.
 We can offer use of our large, airy wood-panelled conferencing spaces, or smaller rooms for more intimate performances.
 Our bar will also be open for guests to relax before or after the performance.

 Additional Information: If you wish to use the hotel as a performance venue then please do not hesitate in contacting either Matthew Drapper or Nicola Longden at the hotel and we will be more than happy to discuss your requirements.